EoinTravers/hugo.eointravers.com/content/post/web-2/index.md

 and the only limit on the kind of complicated, interactive experiments you can run is whether or not you have the time and energy to code them.
-In my own research, any complicated interactive experiments hosted on a private server have been covered by separate ad-hoc ethical approvals.
+In my own research, any complicated interactive experiments hosted on a private server have been covered by separate ad hoc ethical approvals.

 ## Your Own Server (The Easier Way)